Sreedev/data-engineering-interview-questions/README.md

         Save the data in the form of a CSV file. <br> <br>
 * **Which Python libraries are most efficient for data processing?**
      * The most popular libraries for data processing are Pandas and Numpy.
 For parallel processing of large datasets, we use Dask, Pyspark, Datatable, and Rapids.
 They all have pros and cons, and we must understand the application based on data requirements. <br> <br>
+* **Which Python libraries would you utilize for proficient data processing?**
+     * Your answer should include NumPy as it is utilized for efficient processing of arrays of numbers and pandas, which is great for statistics and data preparation for machine learning work.
+The interviewer can ask you questions like why would you use these libraries and list some examples where you would not use them.<br> <br>

 ### SQL Questions
 * **What are Common Table Expressions in SQL?**